MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 For more information, see the [Microsoft 365 Backup overview](/microsoft-365/syntex/backup/backup-overview).

 The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.
-Azure Backup can backup:
+Azure Backup can back up:

 - On-premises files, folders, system state, on-premises VMs (Hyper-V and VMware) and other on-premises workloads.
 - Azure VMs or files, folders, and system state.